Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Reconstructing Six Dimensions

 \subsection{Topological \ward{} Identities and the Full Conformal Algebra}

-We have learnt that for $k\in\mathbb{Z}$, the theory (\ref{eq: Lagrangian}) is able to describe Fourier modes on the $x^+$ interval of momentum $nk$ for any $n\in\mathbb{Z}$.
-Such a mode is given precisely by a local operator of the theory inserted at the same spacetime point as an instanton operator $\I_n(x)$.
+We have learnt that for $k\in\mathbb{Z}$, the theory (\ref{eq: Lagrangian}) is able to describe Fourier modes on the $x^+$ interval of momentum $kn$ for any $n\in\mathbb{Z}$.
+Such a mode $\fOp_n$ can in turn be in principle constructed by dressing a local operator of the theory with an instanton operator of charge $n$.
 Thus, for general $k\in\mathbb{Z}$, we may propose that the theory is a six-dimensional conformal field theory on the orbifold $\mathbb{R}^{1,5}/\mathbb{Z}_k$, where the $\mathbb{Z}_k$ quotient acts on the $x^+$ interval as $x^+\to x^++2\pi/k$.
 This leads to a rather curious orbifold in terms of the familiar six-dimensional coordinates $\hat x$.
 In general, such an orbifold breaks the full conformal algebra $\frak{so}(2,6)$ precisely down to $\frak{h}=\frak{su}(1,3)\oplus \frak{u}(1)$.
 We have shown that this is indeed the symmetry obeyed by the theory.

 Then something special must happen at $k=1$, where there is no orbifold.
 In particular, in this case the full six-dimensional conformal symmetry is not broken, and so the theory should realise the full $\frak{so}(2,6)$.
 We learn that a necessary condition for the theory (\ref{eq: Lagrangian}) to describe a six-dimensional conformal field theory is that its symmetries are further enhanced at strong coupling ($k=1$).